ChrisHerlein/uala/README.md

 docker-compose up --force-recreate

+Notes:
+- first time, it may failed due to db not ready when api tries to connect.
+Just ctrl-c and re run the command.
-Note: after quit, beankstalk container (queue server) may hang up.
+- after quit, beankstalk container (queue server) may hang up.
 It is good idea to execute "docker-compose down" manually.

 # Design:
 	- Will approach via clean architecture strategy, based on microservices.